Jaguar Land Rover Researchers Working to Prevent Motion Sickness in Semi-Autonomous Vehicles

 Jaguar Land Rover will conclude the first phase of its car sickness testing this month, and the analysis is already being used to make the next generation of its vehicles as comfortable as possible.

-- RELATEDJaguar XE SV Project 8 to be Featured in Factory Over-50 Racing SeriesIt’s an ultra-exclusive series for your neighborhood gentleman racer.READ NOW
+- RELATEDJaguar XE SV Project 8 to be Featured in Over-50 'Series Elite' Racing SeriesIt’s an ultra-exclusive series for your neighborhood gentleman racer.READ NOW

 - RELATEDWhy Does Jaguar's Electric I-Pace Only Go 234 Miles on a Charge?Jag's electric crossover has a big battery, but only goes 234 miles on a charge.
 Carnegie Mellon researchers have some theories.READ NOW